radriacruz/In-Java-8-Code-Along/README.md

+# In Java 8 code along
-# This repository includes the code along examples from the book In Java 8 by Bruce Eckel
+This repository includes some code samples from the In Java 8 book by Bruce Eckel